 Along with the potential security risks, screen scraping can also be unreliable and result in duplicate transactions.
 This is because the third party isn’t working directly with the banks.
 Not surprisingly, this lack of reliability can lead to frustration (and confusion) for business owners.

 We give you peace of mind

 Clearly, screen scraping isn’t a process that either MYOB or BankLink endorse.
 At BankLink, we spend countless hours (and a significant amount of money) working directly with the banks to make sure we’re delivering your transactions in pristine condition and using the highest levels of security.
-(If you’d like to learn more about our security, have a look at this short brochure.)

 As cyber security attacks and fraud scammers become increasingly sophisticated, protecting your finances is more important than ever.
 By receiving your transactions via BankLink, thankfully this isn’t a problem you have to worry about.
 You’ll simply get more accurate data and spend less time on your accounts.